 If you are leaving Canada, remember: you may not take cannabis out of the country either.
 You may be subject to criminal charges if you attempt to travel to other countries with any amount of cannabis in your possession.

 Only Health Canada retains the authority to issue permits or grant exemptions to import or export cannabis.
 They do so under very limited circumstances and for limited purposes: medical, scientific or industrial hemp.
+For importers with the Health Canada granted authority, please refer to Customs Notice 18-19 on calculating cannabis duty.

 - Date modified: